 - You can avoid boredom.
 I have zero scientific evidence of this but I really believe that boredom is responsible for a lot of society’s ills and people’s destructive behaviors.
 How many people come home and drink 4 or 5 beers every night simply because it’s something to do while they watch TV?
 What if 1 or 2 of those nights they were at a class learning to make stained glass or canning the produce from their garden instead?

 - They keep you youthful.
-Maybe this isn’t on your mind yet, but establishing hobbies now (even if they change over the years) is a really healthy habit to form for your later years.
+Maybe this isn’t on your mind yet, but establishing hobbies now (even if they change over the years) is a really prednisone healthy habit to form for your later years.
 The happiest seniors are the ones who lead active lifestyles and have social outlets.
 If you hit retirement and have never pursued interests outside of work, you may find yourself lost and struggling to fill your time with meaningful activities.

 What hobbies do you find rewarding?
 What hobbies do you want to pursue but haven’t gotten around to yet?